 It is recommended to find out how much talking and additional commenting your DJ plans to incorporate throughout the event.
 We have seen many DJ’s who lean more toward being radio DJ’s who love to hear themselves talk.
 We feel this type of MC style only detracts from the service that we’re really there to provide: music.
 We prefer to let the music/mixing do the talking where possible and balance the talking only where appropriate.

 We’ve developed a simple method that easily allows our clients to outline the basic ‘feel’ that they want for their event; from there we can comprehensively build a setlist that’s tailored to each of our clients style and flavor.
-We encourage as much feedback as possible when it comes to music selection, but we are just as comfortable with minimal input.
-Our specialty is the ability to read our crowd and very specifically pinpoint what to play to ensure everyone has a great time.
+We encourage as much feedback as possible when it comes to music selection, but we are just as comfortable with minimal input if building song lists just isn’t your thing.
+We’re freaky good at being able to read our crowd and move the music in the direction we know will help ensure everyone has a great time.

 The short answer is – it’s up to you.